briatte/dsr/README.md

 [elff]: https://www.elff.eu/book/data-management-r/
 [socviz]: https://socviz.co/

-Later in the course, we will continue with some of those handbooks, but also refer to even more reseach-focused ones:
+Later in the course, we will continue with some of those handbooks, but will also refer to even more reseach-focused ones for their statistical parts:

 - Llaudet and Imai, _[Data Analysis for Social Science][llaudet-imai]_, 2022

 [llaudet-imai]: https://press.princeton.edu/books/hardcover/9780691199429/data-analysis-for-social-science

 … plus a few additional references for good measure.

 All readings, and what to read at which stage of the course, appear in the [course syllabus][syllabus].

 # Outline